patchew-project/qemu/tests/avocado/README.rst

   ``accel`` is ``kvm`` and there are more than one KVM types available.
   Example: ``machine_kvm_type: PR``

-To use a parameters file, you have to install the yaml_to_mux plugin (`python2-avocado-plugins-varianter-yaml-to-mux` on Fedora, `avocado-framework-plugin-varianter-yaml-to-mux` on pip).

 Run the test with::

     $ avocado run test_my_test.py -m parameters.yaml